bookingactivities/booking-activities/readme.txt

 = 1.15.7 =
 * Tweak - Grouped bookings are now listed in asc order in WC order items and notifications
 * Tweak - Add margins to event bookings tooltip on small screens
-* Tweak - Add touch delay to display event bookings tooltip (250ms)
+* Fix - Improve tooltip triggering on touch devices

 = 1.15.6 - 2023/01/09 =
 * Fix - Error when switching booking group status to refunded from the backend